 As part of the approval of Afrezza, the FDA required us to conduct certain additional clinical studies of Afrezza.
-We have initiated one of these studies, a Phase 3 clinical trial to evaluate the safety and efficacy of Afrezza in 4-17 year-old children and adolescents.
-We have engaged a clinical research organization to assist us with conducting this study and have budgeted the projected costs of the study in our operating plans.
+One of these studies, a Phase 3 clinical trial to evaluate the safety and efficacy of Afrezza in 4-17 year-old children and adolescents, is ongoing.
 The other required study is a long-term safety study that was originally intended to compare the incidence of pulmonary malignancy observed with Afrezza to that observed in a standard of care control group.
 We have an ongoing dialogue with the FDA regarding the agency's current interest in the long-term safety of Afrezza and an appropriate study design to address any concerns.
 To date, we have not commenced a long-term safety study or budgeted any amount for it, but such a study in its original design would be anticipated to require substantial capital resources that we may not be able to obtain.

 The FDA and other regulatory authorities impose significant restrictions on approved products through regulations on advertising, promotional and distribution activities.
 This oversight encompasses, but is not limited to, direct-to-consumer advertising, healthcare provider-directed advertising and promotion, sales representative communications to healthcare professionals, promotional programming and promotional activities involving the Internet.
 Regulatory authorities may also review industry-sponsored scientific and educational activities that make representations regarding product safety or efficacy in a promotional context.
 Prescription drugs may be promoted only for the approved indications in accordance with the approved label.
 The FDA and other regulatory authorities may take enforcement action against a company for promoting unapproved uses of a product or for other violations of its advertising and labeling laws and regulations.
 However, physicians may, in their independent medical judgment, prescribe legally available products for off-label uses.
 The FDA does not regulate the behavior of physicians in their choice of treatments, but the FDA does restrict manufacturer's communications on the subject of off-label use of their products.
 Enforcement action may include product seizures, injunctions, significant civil or criminal penalties or regulatory letters, which may require corrective advertising or other corrective communications to healthcare professionals.
-Failure to comply with such regulations also can result in adverse publicity or increased scrutiny of company activities by the U.S. Congress or other legislators.
-Certain states have also adopted regulations and reporting requirements surrounding the promotion of pharmaceuticals.
+Failure to comply with such regulations and reporting requirements surrounding the promotion of pharmaceuticals.
 Failure to comply with state requirements may affect our ability to promote or sell our products in certain states.